Tencent/soter/README_EN.md

 It's a good question.
 As there are hundreds of millions Android phones already had fingerprint sensors, and Google even provide a universal fingerprint interface [FingerprintManager](https://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.htmlFingerprirntManager), why shouldn't we use it in security sensitive scenes?
 Here are the reasons:

-* Legacy FingerprintManger is not safe.
+* Legacy FingerprintManger is not safe enough.
 If you only use the FingerprintManager itself for authenticating, hackers would hack your device quite easily (for example, change your authentication result from 'false ' to 'true', so that everyone can impersonate you).
+Of course, you can prevent user using fingeprint for authentication when device is rooted, but wait, the judgement itself can be hooked as well, isn't it?
-* Even if you use the Crypto interfaces combine with FingerprintManager (see how [googlesample](https://github.com/googlesamples/android-FingerprintDialog) does it), it's still not so safe, because device may not have a root key, which means when you ask the framework to generate a pair of keys that need user to authenticate by fingerprint, the request may be hooked by hackers, replace the keys with theirs, and everything you do later, signing or encrypting or macing, they are all hooked and remain unsafe.
+* Even if you use the Crypto interfaces combining with FingerprintManager (see how [googlesample](https://github.com/googlesamples/android-FingerprintDialog) does it), it's still not so safe, because device may not have a root key, which means when you ask the framework to generate a pair of keys that need user to authenticate by fingerprint, the request may be hooked by hackers, replace the keys with theirs, and everything you do later, signing or encrypting or macing, they are all hooked and remain unsafe.
 * In Android 7.0, Google require phone manufactures to provide a root key in there phones, but there're still some risks in it.
 The root keys are not deivce unique, which means other devices may have the same root key as yours.
 Once a key is cracked, it may influence thousands — or much more — other devices.
 More over, it needs your phone to be Android 7.0 once launched to market, and has Google Service in it.
 You now how little share Android 7.0 with Google service is, let alone most of them is not Android 7.0 since they are in there production lines.
 * Last but not least, you can never know what fingerprint a user used with legacy FingerprintManager, so when an authentication action is taken, you cannot make sure the fingerprint used to authenticate is the right one, the one who uses it the first time.
 It is very important to know it in payment or account login scenes.

 So the answer why we should use TENCENT SOTER is clear.
 TENCENT SOTER can solve all the issues listed above.

-* TENCENT SOTER is very safe, even when your device is rooted.
+* If you implements all the client/backend interfaces, then TENCENT SOTER is very safe, even when your device is rooted.
 Check next chapter you'll find the reason.
 * If a device supports TENCENT SOTER, Tencent will guarantee it has a device unique root key, and you can verify it via [WeChat Open Platform](https://open.weixin.qq.com/) server interfaces, which is stable and credible.
 * There're over 200,000,000 Android devices already support TENCENT SOTER, and what's more, **WeChat uses TENCENT SOTER in fingerprint payment in almost all the devices, which proved TENCENT SOTER has the security level of payment.**
 * You can know what fingerprint in device scope the user used to authenticate each time, which means you're able to distinguish them from others in sensitive business scenes.